Your location: Home > GHG Data > Online Help > Notes on GHG data

 group can be further sub-grouped into two.

-process of transition to market economy.
+transition to market economy.

 Annex I non-EITs include the rest of the Annex I countries which are not grouped as Annex I